 Healthy Soil Tips

 Adding organic matter such as mulch or compost can increase your soil's ability to absorb and store water.
-While this is important for the health and well being of your landscape, it can also reduce your water usage.
+While this is important for the health and well- being of your landscape, it can also reduce your water usage.

 Soil Amendments

-Compost can be created by trading in your garbage can or disposal for a composting bin.
+Compost is nutrient-rich materials from decomposed organic waste.
+Creating it is as easy as trading in your garbage can or disposal for a composting bin!
 You can also compost plant debris from your garden such as grass clippings or fall leaves.
-Simply add your homemade compost to your soil at planting time.
-The compost will provide nutrients for your plants and increase the water–holding capabilities of your soil, which reduces the need to water and fertilize.
+Then add your homemade compost to your soil.